We know you want to know about Astro Dog, so welcome! My name is Nadine, and this is my husband Marcel.

 Well, what’s the inspiration behind Astro Dog?

 Truthfully, he developed from a user on cloudynights who wrote about their faithful dog who goes out with them when they watch the stars – perfectly content to just be faithful, and just be there, loyally.
 And that touched me.
-My idea for the Astronomy Store was to stock products that would be like that dog – they would be wonderfully useful – things you would genuinely take with you, not leave in a draw somewhere.
+My idea for the Astronomy Store was to stock products that would be like that dog – they would be genuinely useful – things you would really want to take with you observing, not leave in a draw somewhere.
 “Astro Dog” was born that day.
-That key quality too, fidelity, was going to be Astro Dog’s nature.
+That key quality too, fidelity, was going to be Astro Dog’s ‘nature’.
+We made sure we had an honest shipping policy, a good return policy and that we looked after our customers when things just went wrong.
+It works.

 How did you decide on Astro’s looks?